Compass Programming LLC

 Being competitive in todays market requires your website to be mobile friendly.
 Many times you will hear the term responsive, mobile and responsive are interchangable terms when it comes to websites.
-You can test your website by going to to Googles Mobile Testing website: https://search.google.com/test/mobile-friendly.
+You can test your website by going to Googles Mobile Testing website: https://pagespeed.web.dev/.
 This simple test allows you to have feedback from Google on what they see on your website.
-If you do have errors, save the feedback that Google listed so that you can start to correct the issues.
+If you do have performance issues, save the feedback that Google listed so that you can start to correct the issues.

 One common issue for a website is a piece of missing code that is positioned in the head of your website: